chintoo1919/Forumspace/README.md

 # Forumspace
- a self-hosted internet forum or message board a self-hosted internet forum or message board, The system should be able to support 50 to 200 active users posting, discussing
+ A self-hosted internet forum or message board
+ A self-hosted internet forum or message board, The system should be able to support 50 to 200 active users posting, discussing
  Technology to use:
  Front-end: HTML, CSS, JavaScript, bootstrap keeping it simple
  Back-end: Python